I'm a member

 DESCRIPTIONNumerous lipid and nonlipid biomarkers have been proposed as potential risk markers for cardiovascular disease.
 This policy will focus on those lipid markers that have the most evidence in support of their use in clinical care.
-The lipid markers assessed here are apolipoprotein B, apolipoprotein A-1, HDL subclass, LDL subclass, apolipoprotein E, and lipoprotein A.
+The biomarkers assessed here are apolipoprotein B, apolipoprotein AI, apolipoprotein E, B-type natriuretic peptide, cystatin C, fibrinogen, HDL subclass, leptin, LDL subclass, and lipoprotein A.

 Low-density lipoproteins (LDL) have been identified as the major atherogenic lipoproteins and have long been identified by the National Cholesterol Education Project (NCEP) as the primary target of cholesterol- lowering therapy.
 LDL particles consist of a surface coat composed of phospholipids, free cholesterol, and apolipoproteins, surrounding an inner lipid core composed of cholesterol ester and triglycerides.
 Traditional lipid risk factors such as LDL-cholesterol (LDL-C), while predictive on a population basis, are weaker markers of risk on an individual basis.
 Only a minority of subjects with elevated LDL and cholesterol levels will develop clinical disease, and up to 50% of cases of coronary artery disease occur in subjects with ‘normal’ levels of total and LDL-C. Thus, there is considerable potential to improve the accuracy of current cardiovascular risk prediction models.

 Other nonlipid markers have been identified as having an association with cardiovascular disease including B-type natriuretic peptide, cystatin C, fibrinogen, and leptin.
 These biomarkers may have a predictive role in identifying cardiovascular disease risk or in targeting for therapy.